ctmil/odoo_app/README.md

 Odoo App for conect Odoo server on mobile, Android and iOS.
 Develop by [Moldeo Interactive](https://www.moldeointeractive.com.ar).

 Develop with Angular and Cordova.
+For Odoo Server with just one DB.

 Developer: Ignacio Buioli